 (B)A juris doctorate or bachelor of laws degree;

 (2)At least two years of experience as an attorney, a referee, a judicial officer, a mediator, or a child welfare worker in juvenile dependency court, or at least three years of experience in mediation or counseling, preferably in a setting related to juvenile dependency or domestic relations; and

 (3)Completion of at least 40 hours of initial dependency mediation training before or within 12 months of beginning practice as a dependency mediator.
 Currently practicing dependency mediators must complete the required 40 hours of initial training by January 1, 2006.
 The training must cover the following subject areas as they relate to the practice of dependency mediation:

 (i)The roles and participation of parents, other family members, children, attorneys, guardians ad litem, children's caregivers, the child welfare agency staff, CASA volunteers, law enforcement, mediators, the court, and other involved professionals and interested participants in the mediation process;

 (ii)The impact that the mediation process can have on a child's well-being, and when and how to involve the child in the process;

 (iii)The methods to help parties collaboratively resolve disputes and jointly develop plans that consider the needs and best interest of the child;

 (iv)The disclosure, recantation, and denial of child abuse and neglect;

 (v)Adult mental health issues; and

-(vi)The requirements of the laws incorporated in rule 5.651(a)(3) and strategies for appropriately addressing the individual needs of persons with disabilities;
+(vi)The rights to educational and developmental services recognized or established by state and federal law and strategies for appropriately addressing the individual needs of persons with disabilities;

 (B)Physical and sexual abuse, exploitation, emotional abuse, endangerment, and neglect of children, and the impacts on children, including safety and treatment issues related to child abuse, neglect, and family violence;